MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 ```

 ### -Syntax
-Gets only specified data about the command.
+Indicates that this cmdlet gets only the following specified data about the command:

-* For aliases, gets the standard name.
+-- Aliases.
+Gets the standard name.
-* For cmdlets, gets the syntax.
+-- Cmdlets.
+Gets the syntax.
-* For functions and filters, gets the function definition.
+-- Functions and filters.
+Gets the function definition.
-* For scripts and applications (files), gets the path and filename.
+-- Scripts and applications or files.
+Gets the path and filename.

 ```yaml
 Type: SwitchParameter